geraveoyomama/sconce/README.md

 ## Notes
 ---
 - This is designed for headless servers, nonetheless it will work on headed servers.
-- The window manager does not like it when the programs are closed.
-If you close the server for any reason, you have to restart the docker.
-Restarting the server actually closes it, and breaks the window manager (but it still restarts).
-Also, you can only edit the server configs before you start it, not after.
-I will try to fix this.
+- Closing the Torch window restarts all processes in the container.
+The container does not need to reboot to apply changes to torch.
 - Enter the container by running: `podman exec -it sconce /bin/bash`
-- This If you need to update or change the start/stop scripts, you need to rebuild the docker image with the docker-compose up command including a --build flag.
+- If you want to change the entrypoint script, you need to rebuild the image.
 Once this has been done I request you make a merge request to add the functionality to the master sconce repo.
-- to access the remote API add `<RemoteApiIP>your.IP.in.here</RemoteApiIP>` to your `spaceengineers-dedicated.cfg`, the port is 8080.
+- To access the remote API add `<RemoteApiIP>your.IP.in.here</RemoteApiIP>` to your `spaceengineers-dedicated.cfg`, the port is 8080.
 - If the remote API port is already in use change the external 8080 port to an available port.

 ## Credits & Acknowledgements